strrife/falcon/uikit.md

 - `falcon-ui-widgets` (contains all high level UI components for both blog and shop)
 - `falcon-shop-data` (contains gql definitions, Queries and Mutations for shop)
 - `falcon-blog-data` (contains gql definitions, Queries for blog)
-- what about "business level" components?
+- what about business level components?
 - what about TS typings (probably placing those in one file within the package that uses those is the best option to keep things simple)